woodchuck00/aws-lambda-image/README.md

 [aws-cli installed and configured](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 Deployment scripts are pre-configured to use some default values for the Lambda configuration.
-I you want to change any of those just use:
+If you want to change any of those just use:

 ```bash
 npm config set aws-lambda-image:profile default